quantenProjects/ws6in1/README.md

 ## Additional Information

+* All times are UTC, also the weather console will be set to UTC

 Now follows information mainly from the original repository by BobAtchley.

 However, some refers to weewx, so it is maybe not relevant for this clone.